Dip into this homemade sweet potato hummus – made with few ingredients and even fewer steps!

 Canned Chickpeas

-If you want a quick, homemade hummus, I recommend using canned chickpeas.
+If you want quick, homemade hummus, I recommend using canned chickpeas.
 With canned chickpeas, there is no need to soak, cook, etc. for preparation.
-They can just be rinsed, drained and dumped directly into the food processor.
+They can just be rinsed, drained, and dumped directly into the food processor.

 What do I Serve With Sweet Potato Hummus?